Department Review: Making the Most of Your HR Function

 - Conducting Exit Interviews when an employee is voluntarily leaving his/her position can help an organization understand why employees are leaving and potentially identify changes that may reduce voluntary turnover for the organization.

-In addition to the above mentioned considerations, there are multiple ways in which the human resources department can significantly impact the employees throughout their tenure with the organization.
+In addition to these considerations, there are multiple ways in which the human resources department can significantly impact the employees throughout their tenure with the organization.
 A highly engaged workforce that consists of the right people for the job and the company will play a significant role in the success of an organization.